 The venue of the festival is Worthy Farm in Southwest England.
-The Worthy Farm lies in the middle of the tiny villages of Pylle and Pilton, six miles east to the Glastonbury town.
-The Glastonbury Tor looks across the venue in the magical "Vale of Avalon".
+The Worthy Farm lies in the middle of the tiny villages of Pylle and Pilton, six miles east of Glastonbury town.
+The Glastonbury Tor looks across the venue in the magical “Vale of Avalon”.

 The accommodations for Glastonbury Festival can be categorized into the following options:

-Majority of people attending the Glastonbury Carnival live in a tent.
-There are various camping places and each has its own ambience.
+The majority of people attending the Glastonbury Carnival live in a tent.
+There are various camping places and each has its own ambiance.
 Camps for the physically challenged are also available in the Spring Ground.

-Camping accommodation is available at the price of a standard admission ticket of the festival.
+Camping accommodation is available at the price of a standard admission ticket to the festival.
 However, the attendees should get their own tents/camps.

 The visitors can also stop over at any of the regional bread-and-breakfast venues.
 However, most of them are not located close to the venue.